 For most parents, the birth of a child heralds blessings, joy and good tidings.
 Every aspect of the baby’s development is celebrated from uttering baby sounds, smiling, sitting, crawling and learning to walk but surprisingly the moment the baby clocks one, the celebration ends.

-A situation whereby children grow up in a home where celebration of each family member’s achievement is celebrated no matter how small, they also would grow up to do the same in their own homes and before you know it, it becomes a culture; a national tradition.
+A situation whereby children grow up in a home where the celebration of each family member’s achievement is celebrated no matter how small, they also would grow up to do the same in their own homes and before you know it, it becomes a culture; a national tradition.

 I agree with Azuka Onwuka 100% and I commend him for that eye-opener of an article.
-So parents, spouses, siblings, colleagues who have you celebrated today?
+So parents, spouses, siblings, and colleagues who have you celebrated today?